 While the PlayStation 2 is known best for its JRPGs and franchise-establishing hits like the Metal Gear Solid games, that's not all it was.
 The console also had some great multiplayer games.

-We’re focusing on local multiplayer games only, so you won’t see Monster Hunter, SOCOM, or Resident Evil: Outbreak here, as good as those games were.
+We're focusing on local multiplayer games only, so you won't see Monster Hunter, SOCOM, or Resident Evil: Outbreak here despite those games being very good!

 First-person shooters weren't easy to come by on the PlayStation 2, and examples with multiplayer were even harder to find.

 Red Faction 2's campaign may not have been as fun as the first game, but the head-to-head multiplayer more than made up for it.

 Even though it's only two-player, there are plenty of maps and modes to keep things interesting for a while yet.

 While the mainline Baldur's Gate series is a more tactically minded RPG, Baldur's Gate: Dark Alliance takes its inspiration more from Diablo.